Tumor Treating Fields for Mesothelioma

 - The FDA approved a tumor treating fields device, the NovoTTF-100L System, in May 2019.
 It is now called Optune Lua.

-- The therapy sends electric waves through the body, affecting mesothelioma cell growth and division.
+- The new mesothelioma treatment sends electric waves through the body, affecting cell growth and division.

 - The median survival time is 18.2 months for Optune Lua, and most patients respond positively.
 It’s also safe to use, with few side effects.